-The storyline is based around Henry Hill and his life through the teen years into the years of mafia.
+The storyline is based on Henry Hill and his life through the teen years into the years of the mafia.
 Covering his relationship with wife Karen Hill and his rise and fall along with his Mob partners Jimmy Conway and Tommy DeVitto in the Italian-American crime syndicate over a period from 1955 to 1980.

 Initially, Martin Scorsese had named the film Wise Guy after the book is was based on but had postponed make it; later, he and Nicholas Pileggi changed the name to Goodfellas.
-In order to prepared for their roles in the film Robert De Niro, Joe Pesci, and Ray Liotta often spoke with Pileggi, who shared research material left over from writing the book.
+In order to prepare for their roles in the film Robert De Niro, Joe Pesci, and Ray Liotta often spoke with Pileggi, who shared research material left over from writing the book.
 According to Joe Pesci, improvisation and ad-libbing came out of rehearsals wherein Scorsese gave the actors freedom to do whatever they wanted.
-The director made transcripts of these sessions, took the lines he liked best, and put them into a revised script, which the cast worked from during principal photography.
+The director made transcripts of these sessions, took the lines he liked best and put them into a revised script, which the cast worked from during principal photography.

 Principle photography for Goodfellas was shot in Queens, New York, New Jersey, and parts of Long Island.
 Martin Scorsese broke the film down into sequences and storyboarded everything because of the complicated style throughout.
-According to him, he “wanted lots of movement and I wanted it to be throughout the whole picture, and I wanted the style to kind of break down by the end, so that by [Henry Hill’s] last day as a wise guy, it’s as if the whole picture would be out of control, give the impression he’s just going to spin off the edge and fly out.”
+According to him, he “wanted lots of movement and I wanted it to be throughout the whole picture, and I wanted the style to kind of break down by the end, so that by [Henry Hill’s] last day as a wiseguy, it’s as if the whole picture would be out of control, give the impression he’s just going to spin off the edge and fly out.”
 He has said that the style comes from the first 2 to 3 minutes of Jules and Jim from 1962: extensive narration, quick edits, freeze frames, and multiple locale switches.
 It was this reckless attitude towards convention that mirrored the attitude of many of the gangsters in the film.
 Scorsese remarked, “So if you do the movie, you say, ‘I don’t care if there’s too much narration.
 Too many quick cuts?—That’s too bad.’
 It’s that kind of really punk attitude we’re trying to show”.
 He adopted a frenetic style to almost overwhelm the audience with images and information.
 He also put plenty of detail in every frame because the gangster life is so rich.
 The use of freeze frames was done because Scorsese wanted images that would stop “because a point was being reached” in Henry’s life.

-Henry’s last day as a wise guy was the hardest part of the film for Scorsese to shoot, because he wanted to properly show Henry’s state of anxiety, paranoia, and racing thoughts caused by cocaine and amphetamines intoxication, which is difficult for an actor (who had never been under their influence) to accurately portray.
+Henry’s last day as a wiseguy was the hardest part of the film for Scorsese to shoot, because he wanted to properly show Henry’s state of anxiety, paranoia, and racing thoughts caused by cocaine and amphetamines intoxication, which is difficult for an actor (who had never been under their influence) to accurately portray.
 Martin Scorsese explained in an interview the reason for Pesci shooting at the screen at the end of the film: “well that’s a reference right to the end of The Great Train Robbery, that’s the way that ends, that film, and basically the plot of this picture is very similar to The Great Train Robbery.
-It hasn’t changed, 90 years later, it’s the same story, the gun shots will always be there, he’s always going to look behind his back, he’s gotta have eyes behind his back, because they’re gonna get him someday.”
+It hasn’t changed, 90 years later, it’s the same story, the gun shots will always be there, he’s always going to look behind his back, he’s gotta have eyes behind his back because they’re gonna get him someday.”
 He ended the film with Henry regretting that he is no longer a wiseguy, about which Scorsese said, “I think the audience should get angry at him and I would hope they do—and maybe with the system which allows this.”

 When Goodfellas was released it received critical acclaim with Roger Ebert from the Chicago Sun-Times writing “No finer film has ever been made about organised crime – not even The Godfather.”
 In a review for the Chicago Tribune, Gene Siskel wrote, “All of the performances are first-rate; Pesci stands out, though, with his seemingly unscripted manner.
 GoodFellas is easily one of the year’s best films.”
 Vincent Canby from the The New York Times wrote, “More than any earlier Scorsese film, Goodfellas is memorable for the ensemble nature of the performances… The movie has been beautifully cast from the leading roles to the bits.
-There is flash also in some of Mr. Scorsese’s directorial choices, including freeze frames, fast cutting and the occasional long tracking shot.
+There is flash also in some of Mr Scorsese’s directorial choices, including freeze frames, fast cutting and the occasional long tracking shot.
 None of it is superfluous”.

 Financially, Goodfellas was a hit also.
 Having been produced on an estimated budget $25m.
 In its opening weekend it took $6,368,901 and grossed $46,836,394 in US box office receipts.